 About this Project

-In May of 2012, the Forest of Bowland AONB joined forces with the Yorkshire Dales Millennium Trust (YDMT) to deliver a Hay Time hay meadow restoration project here in Bowland, funded with help from the Lancashire Environment Fund.
+In May of 2012, the Forest of Bowland National Landscape joined forces with the Yorkshire Dales Millennium Trust (YDMT) to deliver a Hay Time hay meadow restoration project here in Bowland, funded with help from the Lancashire Environment Fund.

 There have been meadow restoration projects underway across the Northern Upland Chain Local Nature Partnership (NUCLNP) since 2006.
 Over time each of these projects has developed advice and guidance documents for farmers, practitioners and the general public.
 The aim of this website is to bring those resources together into one place, so that they can be accessed easily by anyone who needs them.
 Find our more here.